Equafleece measuring is unique! We don’t just measure straight down the back, so please don’t use non-Equafleece

 If the size calculator is confused, don’t panic!
 Please double-check your measurements, especially the A measurement.
-If it’s still confused, take an E measurement down the back from base of neck to base of tail, then call us and we’ll advise what size you need.
+If it’s still confused, please send us your measurements, dog’s breed and age, or call us and we’ll advise what size you need.

 We’re happy to exchange or refund any garment returned to us as new, so do try it on a clean dog and see the dog moving to assess the fit.

 It’s very rare that we can’t fit a dog in a standard size, but if necessary we can make to order for an additional £10 in the spring and summer.

 You may also find the additional video below useful as it has a commentary that explains each step of the measuring process.

 Our standard sizes can cope with anything from a miniature Shetland to an 18 hand Shire cross.
 If you have something bigger or smaller we will make to order, though again this does carry an extra charge of £10.